 Where Muong Hoa Valley is

-The rice seasons — when the Muong Hoa valley turns
+The rice seasons — when the valley turns

 - March to May — the young rice comes in, and the whole valley runs a soft, electric green.
 This is also festival season.

-- August to mid-September — the rice ripens, and the terraces turn gold under the sun.
+- August to October — the rice ripens, and the terraces turn gold under the sun.
 This is the famous one, and the busiest.

 - Early summer, the water season — the flooded terraces hold the sky, and on a still morning, the whole slope mirrors the clouds.